The kettlebell press is hands down one of the best exercises you can do for shoulder health and strength.

 When you execute the clean and press right, it should feel smooth and stable.

-Tip #3 – Tension starts with the breathe
+Tip #3 – Tension starts with the breath

-Understanding the importance of the breathe through out the press is critical to maintain tension, especially when we start to go to heavier kettlebells.
-This is why the bottoms up press is such a useful exercise.
+Understanding the importance of the breath throughout the press is critical to maintaining tension, especially when we start to go to heavier kettlebells.
+This is why the bottoms-up press is such a useful exercise.
 Knowing when and how to breathe will impact your press in a big way.